Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/docker.md

 You should receive an `HTTP/1.1 200 OK` message.

-- Verify Kong Manager is running by accessing it via the URL specified in KONG_ADMIN_GUI_URL in [Step 6](#step-6-start-kong-enterprise-with-kong-manager-and-kong-developer-portal-enabled).
+- Verify Kong Manager is running by accessing it using the URL specified in KONG_ADMIN_GUI_URL in [Step 6](#step-6-start-kong-enterprise-with-kong-manager-and-kong-developer-portal-enabled).

 - The final step is to enable the Developer Portal.
 To do so, execute the following command.
 Change `<DNSorIP>` to the IP or valid DNS of your Docker host.